 Fertility and Age: How does preconception care increase your chances of a healthy pregnancy and a healthy baby?1.
 You know exactly which foods and substances are deteriorating your fertility and are contributing to aging and as such, you know what to avoid.

 2. The detox allows your body to start with cell repair and toxin removal.

 3. The fertility diet ensures you are getting enough building blocks required for optimal health of your eggs and sperm, as well as to sustain a healthy pregnancy.

-In that short space of time that food has been either frozen, or refrigerated, packaged in plastic, gassed, X-rayed, possibly sprayed or waxed to stay fresh for longer.
-By the time that food is in your plate it has lost half its nutrients and possibly contains a myriad of toxins your liver will have to deal with.
+In that short space of time, that food has been either frozen or refrigerated, packaged in plastic, gassed, X-rayed, possibly sprayed, or waxed to stay fresh for longer.
+By the time that food is on your plate, it has lost half its nutrients and possibly contains a myriad of toxins your liver will have to deal with.

-Unfortunately our seas are polluted with jet fuel which is rich in heavy metals, which have been found to be a big culprit in infertility.
-Even the purest organic diet, with cleanest water and toxin free environment may not meet the individual requirements for nutrients and supplementation for optimal preconception care is often required.
+Unfortunately, our seas are polluted with jet fuel which is rich in heavy metals, which have been found to be a big culprit in infertility.
+Even the purest organic diet with the cleanest water and toxin-free environment may not meet the individual requirements for nutrients and supplementation for optimal preconception care is often required.

 It comes from modifying your diet by avoiding:

-3. reduced exposure to environmental toxins and radiation.
+- reduced exposure to environmental toxins and radiation

 Fertility and age are of great concern for many modern women.
 What about you?
 Are you 38+?
 Do you feel your fertility may be compromised by your age?
 I'd love to hear your thoughts on fertility and age!

 Having a Baby After Age 35: How Aging Affects Fertility and Pregnancy.
 (2018, July).
 Retrieved from https://www.acog.org/patient-resources/faqs/pregnancy/having-a-baby-after-age-35-how-aging-affects-fertility-and-pregnancy